 The information below may help you better plan your visit.
 If a particular service or issue is not mentioned, please contact the nearest visitor center for assistance.

-For those with mobility impairments, all visitor centers and their associated restrooms are accessible.
+All visitor centers and their associated restrooms are accessible.

-The Canal towpath is a gravel graded path throughout the park.
+The canal towpath is a graded gravel path throughout the park.
 It can get muddy after rain events, making the trail uneven in places.

-Drive-In Campsites located at Antietam Creek, and McCoys Ferry have one accessible site including picnic table and accessible fire ring.
+Drive-In campsites located at Antietam Creek, and McCoys Ferry have one accessible site including picnic table and accessible fire ring.

-Videos at Great Falls Tavern, Williamsport and Cumberland Visitor Centers are Closed-Captioned.
+Videos at Great Falls Tavern, Williamsport and Cumberland Visitor Centers are closed-captioned.

 Interagency Access Pass

 U.S. Citizens or permanent residents with permanent disabilities qualify for the Interagency Access Pass, which provides free or discounted access to over 2,000 Federal recreation sites.
 It is currently available at the Great Falls Entrance Station.
 Learn more about fees at C&O Canal.